playbenny/benny_manual/docs/faq.md

+- max has a console window where benny writes status and error messages. if it's not visible at startup you can make it appear by pressing ctrl-shift-m when the benny launcher window is selected.

+- on OSX it'll pop up loads of quarantine popups. say yes to each and every one.

 - To set a particular song file as your default startup file, save it as 'autoload.json' in the templates folder in the benny folder